NCBI-Hackathons/CakeCell/README.md

 <b> Hackathon team: Jay Newby (Lead), Ben Walker (Sys Admin), Mike Pablo (Writer),  Sherry Chao, Ian Seim </b>

 Identifying objects of interest in microscopy data is a critical task, but it is time-consuming and subject to variability over time and between researchers.
-We'd like to automatically segment microscopy images in a generic way, using images of filaments and stem cells as two test cases.
+We'd like to automatically segment microscopy images <i> generically </i>.
+Our two test image sets are of filaments and stem cells:

 <div align="center">
   <img src="images/filaments.jpg", width="400px"> <n>
   <img src="images/stemcells.jpg", width="400px">
 </div>

-To achieve generic segmentation, we're using <a href="https://github.com/facebookresearch/Detectron">Detectron</a>, Facebook AI Research's "software system that implements state-of-the-art object detection algorithms".
-This method was able to segment even objects that were not originally in the training data set ([Fig. 2 in Learning to Segment Object Candidates](https://arxiv.org/abs/1506.06204)).
-In the same way, we want to see whether Detectron can segment our images without any microscopy training data.
+To perform generic segmentation, we're using <a href="https://github.com/facebookresearch/Detectron">Detectron</a>, Facebook AI Research's "software system that implements state-of-the-art object detection algorithms", including Mask R-CNN.
+An early form of this approach, DeepMask, was able to segment even objects that were not originally in the training data set (Fig. 2 in [Learning to Segment Object Candidates](https://arxiv.org/abs/1506.06204)).
+In the same spirit, we want to see whether Detectron can segment biological objects without any microscopy training data.

 <div align="center">
 <img src="images/bicycles.jpg", width="800px">